Unique Group: History

-Unique Group is a member of Star Infrastructure Development Consortium which signed Kunming Iron and Steel Holding Company of China to build a US$ 3.5 billion steel plant in Moheshkhali on 16 August 2018.
+Unique Group is a member of Star Infrastructure Development Consortium which signed Kunming Iron and Steel Holding Company of China to build a US$3.5 billion steel plant in Moheshkhali on 16 August 2018.

 On 25 July 2019, Unique Meghnaghat Power, a subsidiary of Unique group, signed agreements with Bangladesh Power Development Board, Power Grid Company of Bangladesh, and Titas Gas to establish a 584 megawatts power plant at Meghnaghat, Sonargaon Upazila, Narayanganj District.
 The plant would be powered by natural gas and would be the largest combined cycle power plant built in Bangladesh.
 General Electric had joined as an equity investor in July 2018 for the powerplant in Narayanganj.
 Bangladesh Supreme Court, Appellate Division issued a ruling against Unique Group and ordered it to stop filling land in Sonargaon Upazila with sand on 16 August 2018.

 Bangladesh High Court observed on 3 December 2020 that two subsidiaries of Unique Group, Unique Property Development Limited and Sonargaon Economic Zone, were illegally filling up wetland and water bodies near the banks of Meghna River in Sonargaon upazila, Narayanganj District.

-On 30 November 2020, Additional Chief Metropolitan Magistrate of Dhaka, Asaduzzaman Noor, issued arrest warrants against Unique Group Chairperson Salina Ali and her husband and Managing Director of Unique Group Mohammad Noor Ali.
+On 30 November 2020, Additional Chief Metropolitan Magistrate of Dhaka, Asaduzzaman Noor, issued arrest warrants against Unique Group Chairperson Salina Ali and her husband and managing director of Unique Group Mohammad Noor Ali.
 The warrants were issued on a case filed by Selim Ahmed who is the chairperson of Jalal Ahmed Spinning Mill and Shah Fateullah Textile Mills on 24 February 2019 following a dispute over the registration of an apartment in Unique Heights building in Paribag, Dhaka.
 The building was built by Borak Real Estate, a subsidiary of Unique Group.
 The case was investigated by Police Bureau of Investigation who filed charges against the two.
 They two were granted bail by magistrate Asaduzzaman Noor on 1 December 2020.

 In December 2020, the group suffered from decreased cash flow due to the COVID-19 pandemic in Bangladesh decreasing business in the hospitality industry.
-There were also legal complications over its Sheraton Dhaka project which was being constructed on top of Banani Supermarket owned by Dhaka North City Corporation.
+There were also legal complications over its Sheraton Dhaka project which was being constructed on top of Banani DNCC-Unique Complex owned by Dhaka North City Corporation.

-In April 2021, Unique Group Divested from Dubai based Nebras Power Investment Management B.V. and sold its stake for US$ 24.06 million.
+In April 2021, Unique Group Divested from Dubai-based Nebras Power Investment Management B.V. and sold its stake for US$24.06 million.